-Why An Auto Plant Closure Looms Large In Ohio's Presidential Contest
+Why An Auto Plant Closure Looms Large In Presidential Contest In Ohio

 "It feels more real," he said.
 "It feels more, like, energetic."

-Biden has visited Ohio, even mentioning Trump's "don't sell your house" comments on a stop in Toledo this week.
+Biden has visited Ohio, even mentioning Trump's "don't sell your house" comments on a stop this week in Toledo.
 And while Trump has drawn down advertising on local TV in the state, Biden's campaign is up with TV ads, including a plan to spend $700,000 between Sept.
-1 and election day in the media market around Lordstown, according to the tracking firm Advertising Analytics.
+1 and Election Day in the media market around Lordstown, according to the tracking firm Advertising Analytics.

 Trump's campaign advisers insist they aren't worried, and that his economic message will deliver the state to him once again.